Birth Injury Lawyers in Louisville, Kentucky

 • Ask your doctor about local support groups, including child enrichment, educational, and therapy

 You may also file a lawsuit against the medical care providers who managed the labor and delivery of your child.
 However, there are strict time limitations by when a lawsuit needs to be filed.
-We, at Hance & Srinivasan, have over 50 years experience in investigating and handling medical negligence cases involving birth injury.
+Our Louisville Birth Injury Lawyers at Hance & Srinivasan, have over 50 years experience in investigating and handling medical negligence cases involving birth injury.
 By nature, the circumstances surrounding birth injuries and the proof of the cause of birth injuries are complex and difficult to prove.
 If you are considering pursuing a claim on behalf of yourself or your child, make sure to get zealous representation.
 Call Hance & Srinivasan – Louisville birth injury attorneys who will fight for what is right.

 Why is your Louisville birth injury lawyers the best choice for a claim?